Meeting minutes and resources

 RF I think that decision does need to be made.

-ND what we will take away from today and the advice has been provided from Stephen and Roger is that conversation that we will as a Council have with Island Roads as partners, as to how we can relook at that specification, where those savings are and the value of that additional information that there has to be something to be agreed in a in a contractual conversation.
+ND what we will take away from today and the advice has been provided from Stephen and Roger is that conversation that we will as a Council have with Island Roads as partners, as to how we can relook at that specification, where those savings are and the value of that additional information that there has to be something to be agreed in a contractual conversation.

 RG set out that in the context of the early warning of future failure of Leeson Road in order to open it safely we would need to have full confidence in the historical data rather than the current data that we would not be capturing by making that saving.
 We have to consider that in the round and how that all fits together with the reasonableness of decision to be made on the reopening.